 There are writers, and then there are writers.

 You know what I mean.
-Some people tinker with writing, whereas others make it their successful career.
-The first write a story here, a fanfic there, a half-finished novel now and again.
+Some people tinker with writing, whereas others make it into a successful career.
+The former write a story here, a fanfic there, a half-finished novel now and again.
 The latter churn out stories and get published.

-So what drives a writer to the productive end of the spectrum?
+So what drives a writer to the productive end of that spectrum?
 What makes a writer successful?